 This Italian restaurant is part of the Hope and Anchor pub, located on Alnmouth high street, and has a great atmosphere.
 It’s open 7 days a week.
 They have a varied menu, a happy hour between 4-6pm which is great for taking the children out for an early dinner and an old, traditional pizza oven which is open to the restaurant for the customers to see.
 We would recommend booking at weekends as they get very busy as it’s popular with locals.
 Tel: 01665 830837, or click here for their website.

-With an ever-changing blackboard offering A la Carte treats such as lobster, crab, and game, you can take your own wine (£2 corkage).
+With an ever-changing blackboard offering A la Carte treats such as lobster, crab, and game, Beaches is a fantastic place to visit.
 On a summer day the ‘Seafood Shack’ serves takeaway lobster and seafood.
 Usually only open weekends.
-Book early.
+Please note: Due to Covid, Beaches is currently only offering take-out.
 Tel: 01665 830006, or click here for the website.

 Newly opened in Alnmouth, The Whittling House is a delightful restaurant serving good food using Northumberland produce.
 It’s conveniently located on the main street of Alnmouth.
 The Whittling House is open every day for breakfast, lunch and dinner.
 We’d definitely recommend you book a table ahead of time to ensure your place.
 Tel: 01665 463001, or click here to visit their website.

 The Village Tearoom